rachel-ng/bubble-tanks/README.md

 # Bubble-Tanks-Final-Project
 A top down shooter game with Bubble Tanks with different types of upgrades and enemies.
-## Features
-* The ability to move around and shoot with keyboard and mouse.
-* The ability to kill enemies or get klled.
-* Different player models that change as you progress.
-* Transfering between different rooms with their own enemies.
-* Have a health and experience bar to indicate progress.
-* A map to show current location and where you have been.

-## Features after Demo
-* Special attacks that deal massive damage on enemies.
-* Unique bosses with their own patterns of attack.
-* Picking your own upgrades to fight enemies with.
-* A win and losing screen.
-* A better looking map.
-* Map boundries.

 ## Running The Game
 * First, you need to clone this repository.